Brazoria County Assault Defense Lawyers

 Arrested and charged with assault?
 Give us a call today at (832) 900-9867 to request a consultation and review your options.

-As stated previously, the crime of assault involves threatening someone with physical bodily harm.
 “Simple” assault, or cases where no aggravating or mitigating factors are present, does not require any physical contact in order to warrant a charge and a subsequent conviction.
-Simple assault charges are usually considered Class A misdemeanor, but could be promoted to felony level in certain circumstances, such as causing “serious bodily injury.”
+Simple assault charges are usually considered Class A misdemeanors, but could be promoted to felony level in certain circumstances, such as causing “serious bodily injury.”

 Penalties for assault in Texas can include:

 The definitions and penalties for misdemeanor assault crimes are as follows: